 International Aid Transparency Initiative (IATI)

 The SDC is a member of the International Aid Transparency Initiative (IATI), which brings together over 200 donors, partner countries and civil society organisations.
 Its members publish online a compilation of recent, comparable and rapidly accessible data and information by means of a central global registry.
-Since November 2013, an XML (machine-readable “mark-up” language) data file has been regularly updated and published in accordance with IATI standards.
+Since November 2013, the SDC regularly publishes its data in accordance with IATI standards (XML data files).

 Common standard for development aid information